 |What To Do||People watching, restaurants, cafes, iconic buildings|

-St. Mark’s Clock Tower
+St. Mark’s Square Clock Tower

 The clock tower is a landmark of the piazza.
 It adds a graceful background to the square with its galleries and columns.
 The Clock Tower was constructed at the end of the 15th century.
 Its dial bears the signs of the zodiac.
-On its summit, you will see the famous moors, which is a pair of giant bronze jacks that have been striking the hours for 500 years.
+On its summit, you will see the famous moors, which are a pair of giant bronze jacks that have been striking the hours for 500 years.

 See the Old Law Courts built at the beginning of the 16th century to the left of the Clock Tower.
 Officers of the building committee of the basilica used to live here.
 They were in charge of looking after the building.